mozilla/data-docs/src/concepts/segments.md

 This segment contains clients who sent pings on _none_ of the previous 27 days.
 As of February 2020 this segment contained approximately 4% of DAU and its users had a 1-week retention of approximately 30%.

-## Obsolete segments

-### Usage regularity v2

-This is a set of three segments.
-On a given day, every client falls into exactly one of these segments.
-Each client's segment can be computed from `telemetry.clients_last_seen.days_visited_5_uri_bits`.

-*Regular users v2* is defined as clients who browsed >=5 URIs on _at least eight_ of the previous 27 days.
-As of February 2020 this segment contained approximately 2/3 of DAU and its users had a 1-week retention for a 5 URI day usage criterion of approximately 95%.

-*New/irregular users v2* is defined as
-clients who browsed >=5 URIs on _none_ of the previous 27 days.
-As of February 2020 this segment contained approximately 15% of DAU, and had a retention for a 5 URI day usage criterion of about 10% (though "activation" is likely a more relevant word than "retention" for many of these clients).

-*Semi-regular users v2* is defined as clients who browsed >=5 URIs on _between one and seven_ of the previous 27 days, i.e. it contains users who do not fit the other two segments at this time.
-As of February 2020 this segment contained approximately 20% of DAU, and had a retention for a 5 URI day usage criterion of about 60%.
-We do not yet know what proportion of users in this segment stay in this segment for an extended period, and what proportion are in transition between other segments.

 ## Writing queries with segments

 When a segment is defined with respect to a user's _behavior_ (e.g. usage levels)